- City Clerk

 You will receive a response and/or documents within five business days.

 Records are available for inspection and copying by appointment during normal business hours, excluding legal holidays.
-Requester may not remove documents from the viewing area or disassemble or alter any document.
+The requester may not remove documents from the viewing area or disassemble or alter any document.
 The requester will indicate which documents he or she wishes the City to copy.

 Response to Records Requests